pnpm/pnpm.io/docs/cli/publish.md

 ### --no-git-checks

-Don't check if current branch is your publish branch, clean, and up-to-date , clean, and up-to-date.
+Don't check if current branch is your publish branch, clean, and up-to-date with remote.

 ### --publish-branch